ShahmeerShahid/DistributedDB/README.md

 In creating this project, we aimed to create a system which was highly specialized for the specific task of shortening URL in a distributed manner.
 Therefore, there are two key components to this system:

-- Distributed database, which shards data across multiple nodes and manages the redistribution of data when the number of nodes in our cluster changes
+- Distributed database, which shards data across multiple nodes and manages the redistribution of data when the number of nodes in our cluster changes.
+In effect, this is a custom implementation of Apache Cassandra: https://cassandra.apache.org/

 - Distributed application, which load balances incoming requests to all active worker nodes.